 The 10 Greatest American Directorial Achievements of the 1970s, Ranked

-The ten year period that was the 1970s remains the most astonishing in film history for the sheer quality of the work coming out of America.
-It would come to be known as the “director’s era”, a point in history when directors became all powerful, making the films they wanted to make, often with subjects that had been previously taboo, eventually with outlandish budgets that would be part of what would bring this era crashing down.
+The ten-year period that was the 1970s remains the most astonishing in film history because of the sheer quality of the work coming out of America.
+It would come to be known as the “director’s era”, a point in history when directors became all-powerful, making the films they wanted to make, often with subjects that had been previously taboo, eventually with outlandish budgets that would be part of what would bring this era crashing down.

-New directors emerged out of film schools, bursting with knowledge of films history, enthralled by watching movies, and now they were to make them.
-Many emerged from television having learned their craft in the fast paced world of making a new show every couple of days.
-They would take Hollywood by storm, dominate the decade, but become obscenely wealthy and spoiled, the budgets on their films would skyrocket out of control, until one of them was responsible for bankrupting one of the oldest studios in the business.
+New directors emerged out of film schools, bursting with knowledge of film history, enthralled by watching movies, and now they were to make them.
+Many emerged from television, having learned their craft in the fast-paced world of making a new show every couple of days.
+They would take Hollywood by storm and dominate the decade but become obscenely wealthy and spoiled; the budgets of their films would skyrocket out of control until one of them was responsible for bankrupting one of the oldest studios in the business.

 Freed from the constraints of what was acceptable fare on movie screens, with language now an “anything goes” sort of thing, nudity and sexuality very frank, directors could explore what for years had been taboo.
 Holding their cameras up to society, capturing life, they created art.
 And what art!
 Francis Ford Coppola, Martin Scorsese, Steven Spielberg, George Lucas, William Friedkin, Peter Bogdonavich, Stanley Kubrick, Robert Altman, Sidney Lumet, Woody Allen, Brian De Palma, Sydney Pollack, Bob Fosse, Hal Ashby, Robert Benton, Alan J. Pakula, and Michael Cimino led the charge among American directors while foreign born Miloš Forman and Roman Polanski enjoyed great success in America cinema.